UraraKono/pychrono-steering/README.md

 '''

 ## Code description
-* main_map_info.py: Run the simulation on the maps from f1tenth-racetrack that has centerline and raceline

-* main.py: Run the simulation on the maps from maps directory
+* main.py: Run the simulation on the maps from maps directory.
+Create the control input and feed it to env.step()

-* MPC_VEH_HMMWV.py: It uses steering controller from chrono, which uses position feedback.
-So it's not real steering feedback.

-## chrono_env usage

-* Get the state variables: Every time env.step() is called, the state of the vehicle (env.my_hmmwv.state) is updated using 'get_vehicle_state' in chrono_env/utils.py.
+* chrono_env/environment.py: Open-AI Gym-like environment. 'make' inits vehicle, terrain, and visualization. 'step' updates the state of the vehicle (env.my_hmmwv.state) and control input.
+It then  obtains and prints the steering angles of 4 wheels.
+* chrono_env/utils.py: This is the file that implements 'get_toe_in', which obtains the steering angle of a wheel.